 Factors Contributing to Recent Physician Bankruptcy Trends

 While you may think that malpractice filings are behind physician bankruptcy filings, you would be wrong.
 A combination of other factors can be attributed to the recent rise in bankruptcy among physicians.
 The weak economy has caused patients to cut back in doctor visits.
 Insurance companies and Medicare cutbacks have reduced reimbursements physicians receive.
 Medical malpractice costs have gone sky high with many specialty physicians such as OB-GYN’s having to self-insure in order to make ends meet.
 High prescription drug costs and business operating expenses and incremental changes in Obamacare have added to doctor’s woes making it more difficult to keep afloat.
+Dallas medical malpractice attorneys are here to help.

 Options to Help Physicians Get Out of Debt